 One of the biggest concerns when organising a virtual event is that it will lack the interactivity a face-to-face event can offer.
 An online application called Vevox can be integrated into your virtual event platform to promote delegate interaction at your event.
 Vevox is a great tool for online polling and audience participation such as asking questions online in the written form which can be moderated.
 The app can be used by delegates on the day to ask live questions or pre-event questions can also be submitted by delegates who have questions for the organising team.
 Surveys can also be activated before the day of the event and run throughout.

 The great thing about virtual events is that speakers can take part from across the world without having to travel, ensuring the quality of the content is as diverse and rich as possible.
 Speakers can present live from home, or pre-record the content to be used when the event is taking place.
 Speakers presenting from home are coordinated and supported by RCP technicians and this will then be streamed from our platform to a wider audience.
 Pre-recorded content is also streamed in the same way and we provide support videos and documents on how speakers can record their presentations from home and provide hands on support if needed.
 Finally, we do offer a hybrid solution if organisers would like a speaker to present from the venue directly.
 Currently we are able to accommodate up to 30 guests on site until further notice.
 We would stream the speakers from the venue via our platform to a wider audience.

-With the recent Government restrictions on events set to last up to six months, organising a virtual event is a great way of ensuring you keep your communities together and meeting.
+With the recent Government restrictions on events, organising a virtual event is a great way of ensuring you keep your communities together and meeting.
 Visit our COVID 19 response page for more information and contact us today if you would like further information on our virtual event services: firstname.lastname@example.org or 020 7034 4900.